 This light will come on when the ignition key is turned to the "ACC" or "ON" position.
 After about 6 seconds, the light will go off.
-This means the system of the airbag and front seat belt pretensioner are operating properly.
+This means the systems of the airbag and front seat belt pretensioner are operating properly.

-The warning light system monitors the airbag sensor assembly, front airbag sensors, seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
+The warning light system monitors the front airbag sensors, airbag sensor assembly, seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.